 Johnny Lombardi symbolized an era that is irreplaceable, an era that shall not pass this way again.
 Johnny lived and worked throughout his 86 years of life with unrelenting energy and enthusiasm, until his passing on March 18, 2002, within the boundaries of ethnic Toronto, downtown at College and Grace Streets, giving him a razor-sharp insight into the pulse and heartbeat of the multi-language communities which CHIN Radio serves.

-Toronto and Canada’s very own, I’ll-do-it-my-way Johnny Lombardi, nurtured his love of ethnic broadcasting for over 50 years – Johnny was the founder and host of the CHIN International Picnic – the world’s largest free picnic” – which will celebrate its 40th Anniversary, along with CHIN Radio, this year 2006.
+Toronto and Canada’s very own, I’ll-do-it-my-way Johnny Lombardi, nurtured his love of ethnic broadcasting for over 50 years – Johnny was the founder and host of the CHIN International Picnic – "the world’s largest free picnic” – which will celebrate its 50th Anniversary, along with CHIN Radio, this coming year 2016.
 Johnny was very much active until his passing, with the radio station, as a concert promoter and impresario, and hosting every Sunday at noon his Festival Italiano di Johnny Lombardi Italian TV programme on CityTV – broadcast live from the CHIN building.
 He remained a very active fundraiser for several charities, his favourite being the Hospital for Sick Children.
 Johnny hosted Radiothons, Telethons, and sat on the board of several charitable organizations, hospitals, and community awareness programmes.
 Johnny is forever remembered as the pioneer of multicultural broadcasting, musician, Canadian soldier, impressario, father, grandfather, husband, and friend to all who knew him.